 Step 7: For each individual in the denominator population, identify all initial opioid prescriptions and corresponding opioid initiation periods.
 Step 8: For each individual, starting with each initial opioid prescription, sum the days' supply of all opioid prescriptions within each opioid initiation period (i.e., the initial opioid prescription + two days).
 For example, if the date of service for an initial opioid prescription is March 15, identify any opioid prescription claims from March 15 through March 17.
+NOTE:

-• If multiple prescriptions for opioids are dispensed on the same day, calculate the number of days covered by an opioid using the prescription claim with the longest days' supply.

-• If multiple prescriptions for opioids are dispensed on different days, sum the days' supply for all the prescription claims regardless of overlapping days' supply.

-• If the opioid initiation period extends beyond the end of the measurement year, the opioid initiation period is truncated to the last day.
+- The prescription can be for the same or different opioids. - If multiple prescriptions for opioids are dispensed on the same day, calculate the number of days covered by an opioid using the prescription claim with the longest days' supply. - If multiple prescriptions for opioids are dispensed on different days, sum the days' supply for all the prescription claims regardless of overlapping days' supply. - If the opioid initiation period extends beyond the end of the measurement year, the opioid initiation period is truncated to the last day.
 Step 9: Count the unique individuals with greater than seven cumulative days' supply for all opioid prescription claims during any opioid initiation period in the measurement year.
 This is the numerator.
+C. Measure Rate:

 Step 10: Divide the number of individuals in the numerator (Step 9) by the denominator (Step 6) and multiply by 100.
-This is the measure rate reported as a percentage.

-• Note: Report the rates separately by line of business (e.g. Medicare, Medicaid, Commercial).
-For Medicare, report rates for LIS and non-LIS populations separately.

-1. Identify individuals aged greater than or equal to 18 years as of the first day of the measurement year.
+This is the measure rate reported as a percentage. • Note: Report the rates separately by line of business (e.g. Medicare, Medicaid, commercial).
+For Medicare, report rates for low-income subsidy (LIS) and non-LIS populations separately. #2950 Use of Opioids from Multiple Providers in Persons Without Cancer DENOMINATOR - 1.
+Identify individuals aged greater than or equal to 18 years as of the first day of the measurement year. - 2.
+Identify individuals meeting the continuous enrollment criteria.
 3. Identify individuals with greater than or equal to two prescription claims for opioid medications on different dates of service and with a cumulative days' supply greater than or equal to 15 during the measurement year.
 Exclude days' supply that occur after the end of the measurement year.
+NOTE:

-• If multiple prescriptions for opioids are dispensed on the same day, calculate the number of days covered by an opioid using the prescriptions with the longest days' supply.

-• If multiple prescriptions for opioids are dispensed on different days, sum the days' supply for all the prescription claims regardless of overlapping days' supply.
+- The prescription can be for the same or different opioids. - If multiple prescriptions for opioids are dispensed on the same day, calculate the number of days covered by an opioid using the prescriptions with the longest days' supply. • If multiple prescriptions for opioids are dispensed on different days, sum the days' supply for all the prescription claims regardless of overlapping days' supply.
 4. Identify individuals with an index prescription start date (IPSD) from January 1-October 3 of the measurement year.
 5. Identify individuals with an opioid episode greater than or equal to 90 days during the measurement year.
+NOTE:

 • The opioid episode start date is the IPSD; the opioid episode end date is the maximum of the date of service + days' supply - 1, or the end of the measurement year, whichever occurs first.

 6. Exclude individuals who met at least one of the following during the measurement year:

+- Hospice

+- Cancer diagnosis

 This is the denominator population.